-A height limit of 40-feet is proposed, and that height limit is consistent with the ordinary height limit for R-1 zoning and is a lower height than that allowed on the surrounding General Agriculture (A-1) zoned properties.
-However, no height limit is proposed for possible accessory structures; as such staff recommends a 20-foot height limit for such structures also consistent with R-1 zoning.
+A height limit of 40-feet is proposed, and that height limit is consistent with the R-1 zoning and is a lower height than that allowed on the surrounding General Agriculture (A-1) zoned properties.
+However, no height limit is proposed for possible accessory structures; as such staff recommends a 20-foot height limit for such structures consistent with R-1 zoning.
 Additionally, LDC Section 4.2.31.E(4) references compatibility between new residential development and existing residential developments related to building heights.
 The proposed building heights will conform to those requirements, but will enable 2-story homes along the project's outer perimeter as the surrounding zoning is A-1 which is not classified as a residential zoning classification.
+The three above conditions are reflected in Table C (underlined, green text) below: